Best Pumpkin Cheesecake with Gingersnap crust

 Thanksgiving around the corner

 I’m indescribably thankful to have read (and re-read) my favorite book that’s perfect for November: One Thousand Gifts.
 There’s a reason there are that many reviews for it.
-It’s written by NY Times Bestseller by Ann Voskamp, who also authors the inspirational blog, A Holy Experience.
-I’m now reading her second book, The Broken Way.
+It’s written by NY Times Bestseller by Ann Voskamp, whom some of you undoubtedly know of.

-Um…and eating too. 😋 Let’s dive into the best pumpkin cheesecake recipe you’ll ever need or want.
-It’s adapted from an old Bon Apetit recipe I saved in my files years ago.
+Let’s dive into the best pumpkin cheesecake recipe you’ll ever need or want.
+It’s adapted from an old magazine recipe I saved in my files years ago.
 Once you taste this, you’ll discover that Cheesecake Factory’s pumpkin cheesecake recipe isn’t nearly as delicious as the one you made yourself.

 This is truly a New York style pumpkin cheesecake recipe that’s worth every single bite.